 The state of the industry

 The cannabis industry seems unstoppably ascendant at the moment.
-Medicinal marijuana is now legal in 28 states plus D.C., while recreational marijuana is legal in nine states plus D.C., which opens the doors for a lot of new business opportunities.
+Medicinal marijuana is now legal in 28 states plus D.C., while recreational marijuana is legal in eight states plus D.C., which opens the doors for a lot of new business opportunities.

 "There is a lot more to happen as far as development in industry," Ben Larson, co-founder of cannabis-focused accelerator Gateway, told Business News Daily.
 "Now is the time to get in."
 [See Related Story: 4 Cannabis Entrepreneurs Leading the Industry's Evolution]